kiazamiri/IoT-Project/README.md

 ![Iot Applications](https://raw.githubusercontent.com/kiazamiri/IoT-Project/master/images/pic%201.jpg)
 - Health: : IoT can help in Health by gathering the sensor data related to the vital signs of the patient and sending them to their doctors.
 Also by processing the data they can inform the patient about any kind of risk whenever and wherever they are.

--Smart city: Traffic control, managing city residual, smart parking and optimize transportation are a few of the benefits that users in a smart city can have.
+- Smart city: Traffic control, managing city residual, smart parking and optimize transportation are a few of the benefits that users in a smart city can have.

 ![Smart City](https://raw.githubusercontent.com/kiazamiri/IoT-Project/master/images/iota-smart_city_components_desktop.jpg)
 ## Project